promptfoo/promptfoo/site/docs/configuration/guide.md

 ### Transforms from separate files

-Transform functions can be executed from external Python or Javascript files.
+Transform functions can be executed from external JavaScript or Python files.
 You can optionally specify a function name to use.

-For example:
+For JavaScript:

 ```yaml
 defaultTest: